Pipe Cleaning in Boston, MA

 Frequently Asked Questions

-We use flat-rate, transparent pricing, so you know the cost before work begins.
+We use flat-rate, transparent pricing so you know the cost before work begins.
 During your visit, our plumber will explain what is involved and review the price with you.
-If we discover anything that may require additional work, we discuss options first to ensure there are no hidden fees.
+If we discover anything that may require additional work, we discuss options first to help ensure there are no hidden fees.

 Try to limit water use in affected fixtures and avoid chemical drain cleaners.
 If you can, clear small items away from the area where we will need access, such as under-sink cabinets.
 When you call, we can offer more specific suggestions based on what you are experiencing.